-From the infamous Red Light District and coffee houses to the Seventeenth-century buildings and smoking alien sculptures, from Dam Square to the Leidseplein the city has a great atmosphere - cheesy as it might sound ... it’s so engaging there's something for everyone and it's why Amsterdam stag dos are legend!
-Which is also why year in year out the Dutch capital is consistently one of the most visited places on the planet.
-It's easy and quick to get to, the city is liberal, generous, cultural, eclectic, clean, forward thinking and really friendly.
-There are plenty enough activities and the nightlife sets a standard you'll go a long way to beat it!
-Until you go you won't know but plan well and the stag do will be up there on as one of the best weekends ever, certainly one of the greatest boys trips!
+From the infamous Red Light District and coffee houses to the Seventeenth-century buildings and smoking alien sculptures, the city has a great atmosphere and there's something for everyone, which is why Amsterdam stag dos are legendary!
+Year in year out the Dutch capital is consistently one of the most visited places on the planet.
+It's easy and quick to get to; the city is liberal, generous, cultural, eclectic, clean, forward-thinking and really friendly.
+There are plenty of activities and the nightlife sets a standard you'll go a long way to beat it!
+Until you go you won't know, but plan well and the stag will be up there on as one of the best weekends ever!

-Rest assured there's plenty to do to keep the group both busy and impressed, and that's important because between the enormous nights, the crepes and the coffee shops, if the itinerary's a little too relaxed gears can grind.
+Rest assured there's plenty to do to keep the group both busy and impressed, and that's important because between the enormous nights, the crêpes and the coffee shops, if the itinerary's a little too relaxed, gears can grind.
 You might find your job as the organiser a little more challenging if you're chasing the boys all over the Dutch capital with a level 10 hangover.
-So a little Dutch stag do planning effort early on goes a long way, stay central and cultural with a canal pedalo session and the very impressive Heineken Brewery or mix a Red Light Tour with a trip to Ajax.
-Try target shooting, karting, paintball or golf.
-Last and by no means least you might just fancy a trip through the city on our beer-bike, cheers!
-There are plenty of decent group pleasing activities to choose from.
+So a little Dutch stag do planning effort early on goes a long way.
+Stay central and cultural with a canal pedalo session and the very impressive Heineken Brewery; or mix a Red Light Tour with a trip to watch Ajax; try target shooting, karting, paintball or golf; and last, but by no means least, try a trip through the city on our beer bike!
+There are loads of Amsterdam stag do activities to choose from.

 We're here to help you make the best choices and get more from your visit from the moment you arrive, however you want to spend your time.

-Like any other major city there are districts and neighbourhoods and depending on the group you'll enjoy some more than others.
-Some are also more expensive than others, especially when it comes down to the all important accommodation.
+Like any other major city, there are districts and neighbourhoods, and depending on the group, you'll enjoy some more than others.
+Some are also more expensive, especially when it comes down to the all-important accommodation.

-We'll quickly help you with all of that but in the meantime some areas you might like are Nieuwmarkt, Jordaan, Spui, De Pijp, Rembrandtplein and Leidseplein. (see the city in Google Maps here).
+We'll quickly help you with all of that but, in the meantime, some areas you might like are Nieuwmarkt, Jordaan, Spui, De Pijp, Rembrandtplein and Leidseplein.
+View a map of Amsterdam.
 The most celebrated red light district is known as De Wallen.

 "...
 Amsterdam's got a reputation for a reason, it's a fantastic place to visit.
 Plan for more than the usual and you boys are in for a treat ..."

-There's plenty going on throughout the year and as a major European capital and cultural hotspot it's always busy and lots of fun, with plenty going on anytime of year.
-That said the climate roughly mirrors our own so spring, summer & autumn are great but you're unlikely to suntan in deep winter.
+There's plenty going on throughout the year and as a major European capital and a cultural hotspot, it's always busy with plenty going on throughout the year.
+That said, the climate roughly mirrors our own, so spring, summer and autumn are great, but you're unlikely to suntan in deep winter.

-Amazing Amsterdam's never going to be the cheapest destination in Europe, especially with the accommodation, but it will be an unforgettable experience and that's value on a different level.
-The single best thing you can do for now is send a brief in with a budget guide and ideas for all the bits you want pre-planned.
-A big part of the planning as far as you're concerned as the organiser is to deal with the finance up front so it doesn't get away with too many "extras" on location.
+Amazing Amsterdam isn’t necessarily going to be the cheapest destination in Europe, but it will be an unforgettable experience and that's value on a different level.
+The single best thing you can do for now is send us a brief with a budget guide and ideas for all the bits you want pre-planned.
+A big part of the planning as far as you're concerned as the organiser is to deal with the finance up front, so it doesn't get away with too many "extras" on location.
 It's then we come back to you with genuine expertise in order to get you the best (most professional) deals.

-Have a look at our ready made packages here.
+Have a look at our ready-made Amsterdam stag do packages.